lukaemon/seed/paper/paper_reading_20230222/README.md

     - It has to be multimodal AI to read this log.
 I didn't see any paper that can read image of table and get details right.
 Maybe I haven't searched hard enough.
     - [lesson_learned -> FLAN's better performance is combination of good base model, good instruction ft data, and good training methods.
 It's not one magic sauce is all you need story.
 Details matter.]
       - I bet even you apply the same data and method on OPT or BLOOM, it won't perform as well.
   - [lesson_learned -> choose good science.
 Well organized experiment, careful analysis, neutral, ego free statements.
-Stop being attracted by click bait AI research: <1b model could do multimodal CoT and beat 175b model.
+Stop being attracted by TikToc research: <1b model could do multimodal CoT and beat 175b model.
 No free lunch or magical solution.
 Focus on science and engineering.]
   - Data is not the more the marrier.
 Some dataset is even detrimental.
 But again, how to eval quality of dataset is deeply connected to how to eval LM.
     - [question -> how to evaluate quality of dataset?]
   - [lesson_learned -> Compare Flan with mm-cot.
 What a good lesson!
 Given my engineering skill is seriously lagging behind paper reading, I should just reproduce this paper with t5x and huggingface system.
 It would be a hell of a journey.]